Philosophy Department Graduate Student Handbook

 About the Department

-Philosophy graduate course requirements at Fordham, whether in the Ph.D., M.A., early admission M.A. or M.A.P.R. program, reflect the department's commitment to philosophical pluralism and to the value of philosophizing with a solid understanding of the history of philosophy.
+Philosophy graduate course requirements at Fordham, whether in the Ph.D., M.A., or early admission M.A., reflect the department's commitment to pluralism and to the value of philosophizing with a solid understanding of the history of philosophy.
 All students are, therefore, given serious exposure to ancient, medieval, and modern philosophy, as well as contemporary thought.
-Our aim in these requirements is to provide students a basis to converse with philosophical positions representing different schools and perspectives.

 In the belief that philosophy graduate students should be encouraged from the outset to argue, to write, and, if they wish, to publish, the Fordham philosophy program's graduate degree requirements place an emphasis on papers rather than written examinations.
 Ph.D. students proceed to dissertation work following the successful submission of article-length studies and oral defenses.
 M.A. students gain their degree on the basis of course work and essays.

 Philosophy students and faculty at Fordham together benefit from the exceptional academic and research environment provided by New York City.
 A number of regional philosophical associations provide an opportunity to pursue philosophical research well beyond the library and classroom, e.g., at symposia, conferences, and public lectures.
 Fordham is also a member of the New York City Graduate School Consortium consisting of several schools in the New York Metropolitan area and beyond (e.g., New York University, Columbia University, Princeton University, Rutgers).
-The departmental lecture series exposes students to outstanding scholars from all over the world, and (together with Fordham's distinguished School of Law) the department sponsors a Natural Law Colloquium.
+The departmental lecture series exposes students to outstanding scholars from all over the world.

 The scholarly reputation of the Fordham philosophy faculty is recognized nationally and abroad.
 As well as publishing scholarly books and articles, the faculty serve as officers of philosophical organizations and as editors of philosophical journals and book series.
-The department is home to three significant philosophical societies: the Society for Medieval Logic and Metaphysics, the Nietzsche Society, and the Society for the Study of Process Philosophies.
-Members of the department edit several well-known journals: International Philosophical Quarterly, New Nietzsche Studies, and the New Yearbook for Phenomenology and Phenomenological Philosophy.
-In addition, numerous book series are edited by our faculty: Environmental Ethics and Philosophy (SUNY Press), Great Medieval Thinkers (Oxford University Press), Indiana Series in the Philosophy of Religion (Indiana University Press), Outstanding Christian Thinkers Continuum), Medieval Philosophy: Texts and Studies (Fordham University Press), Proceedings of the Society for Medieval Logic and Metaphysics, Historical-Analytical Studies on Nature, Mind and Action (Springer-Verlag), and Cambridge Hegel Translations (Cambridge University Press).
+Members of the department edit several well-known journals: International Philosophical Quarterly, the Journal of Scottish Philosophy, New Blackfriars, and New Nietzsche Studies.
+In addition, numerous book series are edited by our faculty: Environmental Ethics and Philosophy (SUNY Press), Great Medieval Thinkers (Oxford University Press), Guides to the Good Life (Oxford University Press), Outstanding Christian Thinkers (Continuum), Medieval Philosophy: Texts and Studies (Fordham University Press), and Cambridge Hegel Translations (Cambridge University Press).

 Fordham Philosophical Society